MSN in Nursing Leadership

 I’ve Applied — What Happens Next?

-Once your enrollment advisor has submitted your application materials to the admission review committee, you should expect to receive a determination within a week.
-Your official decision will be sent to you via email by the Office of Graduate Admissions.
+Once your enrollment advisor has submitted your application materials to the admission review committee, you can expect:

 Frequently Asked Questions